covcom/205CDE/labs/16 Model-View-Controller/worksheet.md

 In the lab you do the following tasks:

 1. Understand how MVC-modelling works
-1. Install a CodeIgniter Framework
+1. Make a small program with MVC-modelling
-1. Go through CodeIgniter tutorial

-This lab takes approximately 3 hours.

 ## Basics